-- 8.21 Gain greater understanding of unmet need for temporary accommodation, in terms of numbers, type and location, to enable regular robust forecasting and forward planning.. - 8.22 Explore alternative options for creating additional temporary accommodation including, flats above shops, the 'spare room model' and leasing arrangements. - 8.23 Work with RP partners to establish whether there are opportunities in their existing stock to use homes as temporary accommodation (for example, difficult to let accommodation). - 8.24 Research the funding opportunities available to support the provision of temporary accommodation.

-- 8.25 Review the viability of investment of Council resources in provision of temporary accommodation and develop a Business Case and Procurement Strategy by Autumn 2024. - 8.26 Work pro-actively with partners to source and deliver opportunities that will provide additional units of temporary accommodation in line with the Strategy.
+- Gain greater understanding of unmet need for temporary accommodation, in terms of numbers, type and location, to enable regular robust forecasting and forward planning. - Explore alternative options for creating additional temporary accommodation including, flats above shops, the 'spare room model' and leasing arrangements. - Work with RP partners to establish whether there are opportunities in their existing stock to use homes as temporary accommodation (for example, difficult to let accommodation). - Research the funding opportunities available to support the provision of temporary accommodation. - Review the viability of investment of Council resources in provision of temporary accommodation and develop a Business Case and Procurement Strategy by Autumn 2024. - Work pro-actively with partners to source and deliver opportunities that will provide additional units of temporary accommodation in line with the Strategy.

-9 The Evidence Base
+The Evidence Base

-9.1 The Strategy for Housing and the Prevention of Homelessness and Rough Sleeping is supported by a range of evidence, which is summarised in the associated Evidence Base document which contains the full data and background information.
+The Strategy for Housing and the Prevention of Homelessness and Rough Sleeping is supported by a range of evidence, which is summarised in the associated Evidence Base document which contains the full data and background information.

-10 Monitoring and Review
+Monitoring and Review

-- 10.1 The Strategy for Housing and the Prevention of Homelessness and Rough Sleeping is supported by a delivery plan, which sets out what will be done, when, and by whom to enable delivery on each of the key themes and priorities. - 10.2 During the 5 year period of the strategy, new priorities may emerge and national policy may shift its focus.
-The Strategy will be kept under review to ensure that its themes and priorities remain relevant and appropriate. - 10.3 It will be reviewed periodically, along with the supporting action plans.
+This Strategy for Housing and the Prevention of Homelessness and Rough Sleeping is supported by a delivery plan, which sets out what will be done, when, and by whom to enable delivery on each of the key themes and priorities.

+During the 5 year period of the strategy, new priorities may emerge and national policy may shift its focus.
+The Strategy will be kept under review to ensure that its themes and priorities remain relevant and appropriate.

+It will be reviewed periodically, along with the supporting action plans.

-11 Glossary
+Glossary

-Affordable Housing

-Housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers); and which complies with one or more of the following definitions: Housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers) - the National Planning Policy Framework www.gov.uk provides the latest definition.
+Affordable Housing Housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers).
+The National Planning Policy Framework National Planning Policy Framework - Guidance - GOV.UK (www.gov.uk) provides the latest definition.
+Community led housing Housing which has been built or improved and brought back into use by local people living within a community.
+Disabled Facilities Grant The statutory Disabled Facilities Grant regime provides the framework that enables the Council to administer grants for aids and adaptations to help residents remain independent in their own home for longer.
+Extra care housing The term 'extra care' housing is used to describe developments that comprise self-contained homes with design features and care and support services available to enable self- care and independent living.
+Harborough District Local Plan The plan that sets out detailed policies and specific proposals for the development and use of land in Harborough District.

-Community led housing

-Housing which has been built or improved and brought back into use by local people living within a community.

-Disabled Facilities Grant

-The statutory Disabled Facilities Grant regime provides the framework that enables the Council to administer grants for aids and adaptations to help residents remain independent in their own home for longer

-Extra care housing

-The term 'extra care' housing is used to describe developments that comprise self-contained homes with design features and care and support services available to enable self- care and independent living.

-Harborough District Local Plan

-The plan that sets out detailed policies and specific proposals for the development and use of land in Harborough District.
 It guides most planning decisions.

-The Leicester & Leicestershire Housing & Economic Needs Assessment 2022

-Provides updated evidence regarding the overall need for housing including the type and mix needed which is then used to inform local and strategic plans in Leicester and Leicestershire.

-Older person's household

-A household where all members are over 65.

-Registered Provider

-The term registered provider is defined in the Housing and Regeneration Act 2008 as a provider of social housing.

-Regulatory Reform Order

-The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 (RRO), enables local authorities to set their own policy for helping households maintain and adapt their homes so that they are safe for people to live in.
+The Leicester & Leicestershire Housing & Economic Needs Assessment 2022 Provides updated evidence regarding the overall need for housing including the type and mix needed which is then used to inform local and strategic plans in Leicester and Leicestershire.
+Older person's household A household where all members are over 65.
+Registered Provider The term registered provider is defined in the Housing and Regeneration Act 2008 as a provider of social housing.
+Regulatory Reform Order The Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 (RRO), enables local authorities to set their own policy for helping households maintain and adapt their homes so that they are safe for people to live in.